-4) Cost Containment
+3) Cost Containment

-A Project can earn four (4) points for achieving the lowest hard construction costs in the Project's Set-Aside as defined in Section V) of the QAP.
+A Project can earn four (4) points for achieving the lowest hard construction costs and total development cost in the Project's Set-Aside as defined in Section V) of the QAP.
+Points will be awarded to one new construction and one rehabilitation project per set aside.
 Only Projects with costs below the grand total hard cost limits as set forth in the Mandatory Section P) are eligible for consideration under the Cost Containment category.

-Projects will be ranked within each Set-Aside in four categories: 1) total hard construction costs; 2) total hard construction costs per unit; 3) total hard construction costs per square foot; and 4) building efficiency (equal to the rentable residential square footage divided by the total Project square footage).
+Projects will be ranked within each Set-Aside in four construction categories:

+- 1) Total Hard Construction Costs; - 2) Total Hard Construction Costs per unit; - 3) Total Hard Construction Costs per square foot; and - 4) Building efficiency (equal to the rentable residential square footage divided by the total Project square footage

+In addition to construction cost, the project's total development cost will be evaluated in two additional categories - total development cost and development cost per unit.
 Rankings will be added up, and sorted by new construction and rehabilitation construction type.
-Projects with the total lowest rankings in the cumulative four categories in each construction type will receive four (4) points under this category.

-In the event that the costs increase any time between Reservation and 8609, such that the Project would have not received the points for Cost Containment, such change will be considered as part of the Unfavorable Practices review and could negatively impact future Applications to the Authority.
+In the event that the costs increase any time between Reservation and IRS Form 8609, such that the Project would have not received the points for Cost Containment, such change will be considered as part of the Participant team review and could negatively impact future Applications to the Authority.